maniksurtani/google-calendar-scripts/README.md

 This script changes the colours of calendar events based on type of event and who is invited, so certain types of events stand out more than others.

 * Create a new project
-* Copy the contents of `CalendarColourCoding.gs` into the code editor
+* Copy the contents of the `src/CalendarColourCoding` folder into the code editor
 * Set up a trigger to run `analyzeAndColorCodeWorkEvents()` periodically (I run mine every hour)
 * Run that same function manually for the first time to grant necessary permissions

 ## CalendarSync

-This script creates private blocks on your work calendar at teh same time that events exist on your personal calendar.
+This script creates private blocks on your work calendar at the same time that events exist on your personal calendar.

 * Create a new project
-* Copy the contents of `CalendarSync.gs` into the code editor
+* Copy the contents of the `src/CalendarSync` folder into the code editor
 * Set up a trigger to run `onPersonalCalendarUpdate()` every time a calendar change is detected
 * Run that same function manually for the first time to grant necessary permissions

 # Development

 This repository uses [Hermit](https://cashapp.github.io/hermit/).
 Make sure you have Hermit installed, and activated in this directory.